 Dogs just want to have fun!
 While serious training is important for all dogs, playtime is just as important.
-You can incorporate games into training as well.
-However, sometimes, it should be just about the fun.
-Some of these games are great for indoor playtime.
-Many are wonderful activities for kids and dogs to share.
-You can also use these games to help teach your dog how to play.
-Note: It's helpful for your dog to know some basic commands before playing these games.
+You can incorporate games into training as well, but sometimes it should be just about the fun.

 Many dogs have a natural instinct to fetch.
 Other dogs can be taught how.
 A good game of fetch can be played almost anywhere.
 Play indoors with a soft toy or outdoors in a fenced-in area with a ball or disc.
 For dogs that really love to run (and to avoid slobbery hands) try the ChuckIt!
 Ball Launcher.
+They even make a softer one for indoor use.
 Buy on Amazon

 Is your dog high-energy?
 Super-smart but a "troublemaker?"
 Maybe she just needs a hobby.
 If routine exercise and regular games are not enough to satisfy your dog's needs, then dog sports might do the trick.
 Getting involves in a dog sport is a great way to engage your dog in play on a regular basis.
 Explore the many different types of dogs sports out there and find out which ones may suit your dog.